folke/tokyonight.nvim/README.md

   ---@param highlights tokyonight.Highlights
   ---@param colors ColorScheme
   on_highlights = function(highlights, colors) end,
-  use_background = true, -- can be light/dark/auto.
-When auto, background will be set to vim.o.background

   cache = true, -- When set to true, the theme will be cached for better performance